lourencelinao/MEVN-todolist/README.md

 ```
 npm run nodemon
 ```
-5. Open the client (open a new terminal and make sure you are in the MEVN-todolist directory)
+5. Open the client <b>(open a new terminal and make sure you are in the MEVN-todolist directory)</b>
 ```
 cd client
 npm install